-- Provide detailed job descriptions: Before taking the time to interview someone, you want to make sure that each applicant has a clear understanding of the position.
+- Providing detailed job descriptions: Before taking the time to interview someone, you want to make sure that each applicant has a clear understanding of the position.
 With a detailed job description, you can vet candidates from the beginning.

-- Use a clear structure: Prepare for interviews in advance so that your conversations with candidates are organized and clear.
+- Using a clear structure: Prepare for interviews in advance so that your conversations with candidates are organized and clear.
 Write your questions ahead of time and use a similar structure for each interview you conduct.
 Doing so will help you compare results more efficiently.

 2. Create a strong workplace community.